eugenesvk/bypass-paywalls-chrome-clean/README.md

 There is still an elaborate workaround for regular Firefox (or Beta/fork) though:
 * install an old version of Firefox (like v68.11.0 from [archive.mozilla.org](https://archive.mozilla.org/pub/mobile/releases/68.11.0/) or [apkmirror.com](https://www.apkmirror.com/apk/mozilla/firefox/firefox-68-11-0-release)); first you have to remove your current Firefox app.\
 Specifically for the add-on you can also use Firefox Beta or a Firefox-fork like [Fennec F-Droid](https://f-droid.org/packages/org.mozilla.fennec_fdroid) where you can [set a custom add-on collection](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly) (for amo-listed add-ons); again first install an old version of [Firefox Beta v68.7](https://www.apkmirror.com/apk/mozilla/firefox-beta/firefox-beta-68-7-release) or [Fennec F-droid  v68.11.0](https://www.apkmirror.com/apk/mozilla/fennec-f-droid/fennec-f-droid-68-11-0-release)
-* download add-on's xpi-file (custom version if you want to use custom sites) from [releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases) and install/open in Firefox (from downloads)
+* download add-on's xpi-file (custom version has by default host permissions for all sites) from [releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases) and install/open in Firefox (from downloads)
 * now you can update Firefox to the latest version
 * add-on will stay active & automatically updates to the latest version